Urn Plant Care

 Light: Bright light with some direct sun.
 With this bromeliad plant, care should be taken to move plant to direct sun gradually to avoid scorching its leaves.
 A few hours of morning sun is ideal.

 Water: Keep the plant's urn filled with water at all times and change it weekly.
-Water regularly to keep the soil lightly moist, but not soggy.
-Don't allow the urn to dry out for very long.
+Water regularly to keep the potting mix lightly moist, but not soggy.
+Don't allow the urn to dry out.
 Brown, shriveled leaf tips are likely caused because the plant is dry.

 Humidity: Try to maintain a relative humidity around 50%.
 Take a look at these easy ways to raise humidity for houseplants.